Built,

 Sue (1926-1998), Frontier Town was not only a noted summer tourist

-was located west of Helena, just below the summit of McDonald
+west of Helena, just east of the summit of McDonald Pass, with

-Pass, with a beautifully expansive view east toward the Helena
+a beautifully expansive view toward the Helena Valley.
+It

 built the attraction almost single-handedly from boulders and